gmetais/UXFirst/README.md

 ## Usage

 1) Include the `uxfirst.min.js` script in every page of your site.
-As it is small (around 900 bytes before gzip), it is better if you inline it or concatenate with another script.
+As it is tiny (less than 700 bytes before gzip), it is better if you inline it or concatenate with another script.

-2) Then, use this function in your code: **UXFirst.avg()**.
+2) Then, use this function in your code: **uxFirst()**.
 It returns the average load time in milliseconds, for all the pages the user loaded in the last 2 hours.

 Before the first page is fully loaded, the average will be `null` (`null` is the same as 0 when testing if it is > or < than a value).